LUMII-Syslab/viziquer/doc/demo/fed_queries/README.md

 We provide the supporting material for a submission of a demo paper to the Semantics'2024 conference.

-~~ToDo: provide the StarWars schema and query picture information as .pdf file, or as a library of .png files.~~

-Consider ViziQuer tool main page (https://viziquer.lumii.lv) for further information on the ViziQuer tool.
+Consult the main page of the ViziQuer tool (https://viziquer.lumii.lv) for further information about it.

-ToDo: provide links to ViziQuer wiki (at this place, or maybe somewhere else).
+[ViziQuer wiki](https://github.com/LUMII-Syslab/viziquer/wiki) contains additional information on installing and using ViziQuer.

 The star_wars_example.json file contains the example project information and can be loaded into the visual tool project also after the project creation.
+To do this, press the Upload Project icon at the top of the ViziQuer project diagrams view.

 ## Running the demo in ViziQuer Playground